sjockers/simonjockers.de/_projects/ernte-teilen.md

     url: https://github.com/teikei/
 ---

 [ernte-teilen.org](https://ernte-teilen.org/) is a web application that maps out [community-supported agriculture](https://en.wikipedia.org/wiki/Community-supported_agriculture) in Germany.
 It is a project I have co-founded and led for several years.
 I am in charge of product design and have done most of the frontend development.
-Most of the backend development was done by Christian Rijke.
-The visual design recently received an overhaul by Maria Dolecek.
+Most of the backend development was done by [Christian Rijke](https://christianrijke.de/).
+In 2019, the visual design received an overhaul by [Maria Dolecek](https://de.linkedin.com/in/maria-dolecek-126970ba).

-The project was started with a [micro grant](http://stadtlandcode.de/) from Open Knowledge Germany and has received funding through their [Prototype Fund](https://prototypefund.de/).
+The project was started with a [micro grant](http://stadtlandcode.de/) from Open Knowledge Germany and has received funding from the [Prototype Fund](https://prototypefund.de/).